 Seek the Advice of a Professional Consultant

-Did you know there are people that have the sole job of helping others manage their wealth and income?
+Did you know some people have the sole job of helping others manage their wealth and income?
 They are called Financial Planners and can be invaluable if you need help building a portfolio.
-Often times, they can be expensive but if you have a lot of wealth to manage, they may save you a lot more than you are spending on their counsel.
+Often, they can be expensive but if you have a lot of wealth to manage, they may save you a lot more than you are spending on their counsel.